accuracity/accuracity/README.md

 ## Technology
 **Accuracity** is developed using HTML, CSS and JavaScript.
 The game is fully executed on client side.
 No storage is required.
 No cookies are used.
 ## Current features
-- Locate cities of France
+- Locate cities of France, Europe or USA
+- Languages: French and English
 - Two game modes: Daily challenge or Practice
 ## Contribution
 In case you want to suggest changes or contribute, please add issues to this repository.